 Chemists such as Chemist Warehouse are currently stocking ‘Healthy Care Shark Cartilage’ among its range of vitamins.
 The product claims such health benefits as assisting in “general well-being, joint function and reducing mild pain” despite the (U.S) FDA not being able to confirm any of these claims.
 Shark cartilage has long been incorporated into Chinese…Details

-Amanda also acts as a spokesperson for Shark Shield, the world’s only scientifically proven and independently tested electrical shark deterrent.
-In this role Amanda aims to better educate the community on the Shark Shield Technology efficacy, which enables surfers and divers to take responsibility for their own safety without having to harm the environment using strategies such as shark nets and culling: humans and sharks sharing our oceans.
+Amanda also acts as a spokesperson for Ocean Guardian’s Shark Shield; the world’s only scientifically confirmed and independently tested electrical shark deterrent.
+In this role Amanda aims to educate the community on Shark Shield Technology and its ability to reduce shark-human interactions whilst having no detrimental effect on the natural environment

 With a passion for shark conservation, Amanda created Fin Free Soup.
 The initiative is the first of its kind anywhere in the world, with restaurants displaying her unique Fin Free logo to indicate to consumers that they do not serve shark fin soup and, in turn, do not support the shark fin trade which is attributed to killing >73 million sharks per year .
 Her website www.finfreesoup.com currently lists over 230 eateries which are ‘fin free’.
 Amanda has since gone on to host and co-write a documentary (Shark Soup) about the shark fin trade which aired on Discovery Channel’s Shark Week to great reviews.

 Amanda continues to focus her passion and energy into uncovering new information about sharks as well as helping to protect them from anthropogenic influences.
 She is also currently in the developmental stage of several other shark related film projects destined for major networks.